Policies and Procedures/Legislative Subcommittee

 It is the mission of the Policy & Procedures/Legislative Subcommittee to identify reentry challenges at the federal, state, and local levels and collaborate with stakeholders towards their resolution through policy and legislative advocacy.

 The committee works closely with law enforcement partners such as the District Attorney’s Office, the Sheriff’s Department and the Probation Department along with community organizations to foster positive change for incarcerated individuals pre- and post-release.
-One of its key accomplishments is the implementation of a process in county jails that ensures availability of a California ID upon a person’s release from jail by bringing together the American Civil Liberties Union, the Department of Motor Vehicles and the Sheriff’s Department.
+One of its key accomplishments is the implementation of a process in county jails that ensures availability of a California ID upon a person’s release from jail.
+This accomplishment was made possible through the close collaboration of the American Civil Liberties Union, the Department of Motor Vehicles and the Sheriff’s Department.
 Consequently, since 2014 individuals in county jails can apply for a CA ID while incarcerated and a very high share of applicants receives their ID upon release.

-Meeting day/time: The third Tuesday of the month at 11:00a.m.
+Meeting day/time: The third Tuesday of the month at 11:30 a.m. via TEAMS.

 Chair: Andrea S. Dauber-Griffin, Ph.D.